-SoCalGas declared \$50 million of common stock dividends in the third quarter of 2018, which were paid on October 15, 2018.
-SoCalGas had not previously declared or paid common stock dividends since 2015.
-SoCalGas expects that its common stock dividends will continue to be impacted by its ability to maintain its authorized capital structure while managing its capital investment program (approximately \$1.4 billion in 2018).
+As a result of SoCalGas' capital investment program of over \$1 billion per year, SoCalGas has not declared or paid common stock dividends since 2015.
+SoCalGas' common stock dividends in the next few years will be impacted by its ability to maintain its authorized capital structure while managing its capital investment program (approximately \$1.4 billion in 2018).